AFL Fantasy

 Launch & Delivery

-• Pre-Launch (19.12.25): Marketing campaign across AFL channels and social platforms, with early access for select AFL members
+• Pre-Launch (19.12.25): Marketing campaign across AFL channels and social platforms, with early access for selected AFL members

 • Launch 1.0 (12.03.26): Web and responsive web release, with ongoing testing and QA